ShiroTohu/config/README.md

 > [!WARNING]
-> This is still in the works so everything is a little all over the place.
+> This is in progress.

 ## Dual Boot Configuration